terra-money/docs/docs/develop/sdks/wallet-provider/sign-bytes.md

 # Signing Bytes

-This document explains how to sign arbitrary bytes with Wallet Provider in a react-based web application.
-This action is useful for verifying account ownership without having to post a transaction to the chain.
-It's commonly used as a form of simple user authentication.
+You can sign arbitrary bytes with [Wallet Provider](https://www.npmjs.com/package/@terra-money/wallet-provider) in a React-based web application.
+This action is useful for verifying account ownership without having to post a transaction to the chain, and is commonly used as a form of simple user authentication.

 :::{tip}
 Not using React?
 Use the [wallet-controller](https://www.npmjs.com/package/@terra-money/wallet-controller) instead.